Complete Guide on 10 Main Fire Extinguisher Types: Uses & Diagram

 Wet Chemical Fire Extinguisher (Class F)

 In addition to water mist, the specialized extinguishers designed for Class F oil fires, which involve fats and cooking oils, prove exceptionally valuable in kitchen settings that house deep-fat fryers.
-These extinguisher types exhibit remarkable efficacy against Class F flames but also against Class A and Class B fires.
+These extinguisher types exhibit remarkable efficacy against Class F flames as well as against Class A and Class B fires.

 Comprising a pressurized solution of alkali salts dissolved in water, they generate a fine mist upon activation, capable of rapidly cooling the flames while mitigating any potential splashing hazards.
 What sets them apart is their extraordinary ability to handle various fire classes.